KuYu-Lan/Neural-Network/README.md

 This is simple neural network lib for C++,using Visual Studio 2015 C++ Programing.

-Ervery neuron using sigmoid function for activity function.
+Ervery neuron using sigmoid function for activation function.

-Using backpropagation gradient descent for learning method.
+Using backpropagation gradient descent as learning method.

 <OR_Logic_example> this project is OR logic regresion example.